Rajusura6/rajusura/ZomatoSales/README.md

-# 🔍 Overview :
+# 🔍 Overview:
 This project focuses on analyzing sales data from Zomato using various tools to extract insights, visualize trends, and understand key business metrics.

 ---

-# 📊 Key KPIs Analyzed :
+# 📊 Key KPIs Analyzed:
 Total Sales by Region and Category

 Monthly Revenue Trends